 Changes due to coronavirus (COVID-19)

-Any applicants who do qualify to apply for a mutual exchange must comply with the new measures we have put in place.
+Any applicants applying for a mutual exchange must comply with the new measures we have put in place.
 These are:

 - A call will be made by the Tenancy Officer to check whether anyone in the household is displaying symptoms of coronavirus (COVID-19), or has been in contact with anyone displaying symptoms, before a visit/inspection can take place.